aws/aws-sdk-php-zf2/CONTRIBUTING.md

    code.
 3. We maintain a high percentage of code coverage in our unit tests.
 If you make changes to the code, please add or update unit tests as appropriate.
-4. If your code does not conform to the PSR standards or does not include adequate tests, we may ask you to update your pull requests before we accept them.
+4. If your pull request does not conform to the PSR standards, include adequate tests, or pass the TravisCI build, we may ask you to update your pull request before we accept it.
 We also reserve the right to deny any pull requests that do not align with our standards or goals.
 5. If you would like to implement support for a significant feature, please talk to us beforehand to avoid any unnecessary or duplicate effort.